One-Pan Cheesy Chicken, Broccoli, and Rice

 After I made it, it looked so pretty so I snapped a couple of pictures just in case.
 I found this recipe over at No. 2 Pencil.
 She has a ton of one-pot recipes that you guys should check out.

 Broccoli is one of the few vegetables my whole family loves so I knew it would be a hit and it was.
+If broccoli isn’t a vegetable your family loves you can use spinach or asparagus.

-This is the kind of recipe that sits in your back pocket when it’s 5 pm and you don’t know what you’re making for dinner.
+This is the kind of chicken recipe that sits in your back pocket when it’s 5 pm and you don’t know what you’re making for dinner.

 HOW TO MAKE ONE-PAN CHEESY CHICKEN, BROCCOLI, AND RICE: